mkatynice-ctrl/3x3-user-guide-ex/index.md

 ### 1.3 Scope

-This guide covers the core functions available in both the Android and iOS versions of the app.
-It does not include the beta features exclusive to the Android client.
+This guide covers the core functions available on both Android and iOS.
+Features that are currently implemented only on Android are not included.

 It also introduces several Pro features.
 This guide does not provide a complete reference for all Pro functions.